dimon4ik77/web/README.md

 # web
-Searching lab in the branches with its names
+Search lab in the branches with its names